 After a number of panic episodes, the individual can become afraid of being a helpless victim of panic.
 He or she may hesitate to be alone, to venture far from home, or to be in public places.
 Even when not experiencing an anxiety attack, the person with panic attacks often becomes increasingly nervous and apprehensive.
 He or she attempts to remain physically and psychologically tense in preparation for the next attack.

-This Panic Attack Self-Help Program will teach you self-help skills you can use to overcome panic attacks.
+The Panic Attack Self-Help Program below will teach you self-help skills you can use to overcome panic attacks.
 You will learn how to handle your worries about symptoms and how to control the symptoms themselves.
 Then you will discover how to venture out into the situations that you once avoided.
 Along the way, you will find out about the option of using medications.
 You will learn how to help your physician identify and manage any physical problems that might be causing or increasing symptoms.